4 So Abram departed as the Lord had spoken to him, and Lot went with him. And Abram was seventy-five years old when he departed from Haran.

 9 So Abram journeyed, going on still toward the South.

 It was a long journey to Canaan, approximately four hundred miles to the southwest of Haran.
 The testimony of Hebrews 11:8 tells us that “by faith, Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.”
 Abram knew where he was going in general, but not where he would settle in particular.
 Trade routes from Haran down into Damascus and the Canaanite countries were already established at this time.
 As he entered Canaan, he stopped for a time at Sichem (or Shechem) near the center of the land, where he built an altar unto the Lord.
-This was near a well-known landmark of the time, the oak or terebinth grove (a more likely translation of the Hebrew word than “plain”) belonging to a Canaanite named Moreh.
+This was near a well-known landmark of the time, the oak or terebinth grove (a more likely translation of the Hebrew word “plain”) belonging to a Canaanite named Moreh.

 At this point, God “appeared unto him.”
 This is the first time in Scripture where we read of an actual appearance of God.
 God had “walked” and spoken with Adam, Enoch, and Noah, and perhaps He also had been visible in some way to them, but Scripture does not say so.
 Here, however, there must have been an actual visible manifestation—a theophany—and, therefore, we must understand this as a preincarnate appearance of Christ (John 1:18).